zverorx/jsonfs/test/README.md

 **************************************************
 ```

-Explanation:
+### Explanation

 - The first block (red in the terminal) shows the contents of the example.json file.

-- The second block (green in the terminal) shows the result of the 'ls -lRa' command.
+- The second block (green in the terminal) shows the result of the `ls -lRa` command.

-- The third block (blue in the terminal) shows the result of 'cat',
+- The third block (blue in the terminal) shows the result of `cat`,
-where the files from the 'find' command output are passed as parameters.
+where the files from the `find` command output are passed as parameters.

+### Examples of JSON files

+The test directory also contains examples of JSON files:
+* ex_obj.json - file with an object at its root (used by default for the test).
+* ex_arr.json - file with an array of objects at its root.
+* ex_scal.json - file with a scalar value at its root.